Wadi Sha'am: Dams and Reservoirs

 Like other regions of the UAE, the Wadi Sha'am area has occasionally been affected by unusually heavy rainfall and flooding.

 To prevent the danger of flash floods and increase the recharge potential of groundwater, an 8 m high dam was built across its channel in 2001, holding a reservoir of 0.035 km2 and a capacity of 0.25 million cubic meters.

 It was officially named Wadi Sha'am Dam (coordinates: 26°01′59″N, 56°06′54″E).

 Toponymy

 Alternative names: Wādī ash Sha‘m, Wādī Sha‘am, Wadi Sha'am, Wadi Sha'm, Wadi Shaam.

 The name of Wadi Sha'am (with the spellings Wadi Sha'am and Wādī ash Sha‘m), its tributaries, mountains and nearby towns, was recorded in the documentation and maps produced between 1950 and 1960 by the British Arabist, cartographer, military officer and diplomat Julian F. Walker, during the work carried out to establish the borders between the then called Trucial States, later completed by the UK Ministry of Defence, with 1:100 000 scale maps published from 1971.

 In the National Atlas of the United Arab Emirates it appears with the spelling Wādī Sha‘am (وادي شعم).

 Population

 The Wadi Sha'am area was mainly populated by the Shihuh tribe, Bani Shatair section, Bani tribal area Juma.
+According to the 2023 RAK Census, the area has a population of 2,539.